-The Management Discussion and Analysis of the Financial Condition and Results of Operation for the last three fiscal years required under Part IV (c) of Rule 48 are attached as Annex C in the Information Statement.
+The Management Discussion and Analysis of the Financial Condition and Results of Operation for the last three fiscal years required under Part IV (c) of Rule 48 are attached as Annex D in the Information Statement.

-The Statement of Management's Responsibility for Financial Statements as of 31 December 2021 as well as the Audited Financial Statements prepared in accordance with SRC rule 68, as amended, and Rule 68.1 are attached hereto as Annex D in the Information Statement.
+The Statement of Management's Responsibility for Financial Statements as of 31 December 2022 as well as the Audited Financial Statements prepared in accordance with SRC rule 68, as amended, and Rule 68.1 are attached hereto as Annex E in the Information Statement, including the Supplementary Information on the Audited Financial Statements.